Olakkannesvara Temple – the old lighthouse

 In the 19th century, several significant shipping accidents happened in this area.
 Thus a local port officer proposed to place the light on the top of the abandoned Olakkannesvara Temple.
 This is the highest spot in this area – the top of the temple is some 36 m above the sea.

 It was decided to make a lighthouse here.
-British administration placed granite slabs over the temple (due to the loss of the upper floor the temple stood without roof) and covered them with concrete.
+British administration placed granite slabs over the temple (due to the loss of the upper floor the temple stood without a roof) and covered them with concrete.
 On the top was placed a lantern and in 1887 here started to operate a lighthouse.

 Lighthouse operated here until 1900 – by that time on the nearby hill was erected a new lighthouse which started to work on 1901.
 There is a small museum near the lighthouses now and both lighthouses are open to tourists who enjoy the magnificent view from both.